Kythira: Geography

 Kythira is close to the Hellenic arc plate boundary zone, and thus highly prone to earthquakes.
 Many earthquakes in recorded history have had their epicentres near or on the island.
 Probably the largest in recent times is the 1903 earthquake near at the village of Mitata, that caused significant damage as well as limited loss of life.
 It has had two major earthquakes in the 21st century: that of November 5, 2004, measuring between 5.6 and 5.8 on the Richter scale and the earthquake of January 8, 2006, measuring 6.9 on the Richter scale.
 The epicenter of the latter was in the sea about 20 km to the east of Kythira, with a focus at a depth of approximately 70 km.
 Many buildings were damaged, particularly old ones, mostly in the village of Mitata, but with no loss of life.
 It was felt as far as Italy, Egypt, Malta and Jordan.

+Communities and villages

+The municipal unit Kythira is subdivided into 13 communities (constituent settlements in parentheses):